top of page

 get a transit app

-for transit directions and arrival times.
+for transit directions and arrival times

 get a TAP card

-for easy fare payments on most LA area transit systems [TAP info]
+for easy fare payments on most LA area transit systems

-get a map
+get a trail map, please

 a paper map and compass, or a GPS app that works without phone service, like these: